 In the event of credit loss from Portfolio Loans and other loss of the Company, the losses will be borne firstly by the holders of the Subordinated Notes and offset by the outstanding balance in final settlement.
-To the extent that any credit losses exceed \$42,223,346, such losses will be borne by holders of the Notes according to the subordination as defined in the terms and conditions.
-Management has not noted any event of credit loss for the period from 14 November 2022 (date of incorporation) to 31 December 2023.
+To the extent that any credit losses exceed \$40,432,000, such losses will be borne by holders of the Notes according to the subordination as defined in the terms and conditions.
+Management has not noted any event of credit loss for the year ended 31 December 2024.

 Subordinated Notes are measured at fair value through profit or loss (see Note 1).
 The balance is categorised as Level 3 under the three-level fair value hierarchy as defined in HKFRS 13, Fair value measurement.
-The fair value of Subordinated Notes is referenced to the recent transaction price and no unrealised gain/loss was recognised for the period from 14 November 2022 (date of incorporation) to 31 December 2023.
+The fair value of Subordinated Notes is referenced to the net assets value, derived by the fair value of holding investments less liabilities of the SPV (2023: recent transaction price) for the year ended 31 December 2024.
 No other movement on the balance except disclosed above.

-Notes forming part of the financial statements for the period from 14 November 2022 (date of incorporation) to 31 December 2023 (continued)
+Notes forming part of the financial statements for the year ended 31 December 2024 (continued)